bakame-php/http-structured-fields/docs/05-validation.md

 > [!NOTE]
 > If we only use the `filterByCriteria` method the full parameter data is returned.

- A `filterByIndices` method exists and behave exactly as the `filterByNames` method.
+ A `filterByIndices` method exists and behave exactly as the `filterByKeys` method.
 There are two differences when it is used:

 - The callback parameters are different (they match those of `parameterByIndex`)